top of page

 To help us play with this model for a moment, let’s examine the intersection of the paths.

 You have an employee working for you who has clear personal goals.
 (His path of course is the one that goes from lower right to upper left.)
-He’s doing great work for you—everything you could expect of him, within reason—toward helping the organization achieve it’s goals.
-AND he’s getting everything he wants out of his job.
+He’s doing great work for you—everything you could expect of him, within reason—toward helping the organization achieve it’s goals, AND he’s getting everything he wants out of his job.
 We could say he’s playing in the sweet spot at the top of the diamond, where your department or organization is getting what it needs from him and he’s getting what he needs from the organization.
 This is, of course, ideal.

 Let’s say you have another employee who’s doing great work.
 She’s an exemplary salesperson who is without a doubt helping the organization achieve it’s goals.
 At the same time, she’s not getting much from the organization—at least not much toward achieving her goals.
 We could say she’s operating on the right side of the diamond and, unless you and she are able to find a way to help her get her goals met within the organization, she’s probably going to leave.
 She’ll quit.